Srigowri/recruiterflow-test/README.md

 2. Add Meal
     useEffect is used to handle the side effect of fetching async from an external API The meal is added to the array of meals and this will change the state of the "Meal" .
+    The new meal added is the first on the homepage.

 3. Delete Meal
     The meal id stored as meta data is used for this operation.
     The corresponding meal id is obtained from the event object on the enclosing HTML element and sent to a handler.
     This will change the state of the "Meal" .
+    Any random card can be deleted

 Used local storage for caching metadata.